Florida VFW officer resigns amid sexual harassment allegations

 Documents obtained by News 6 found the state’s preliminary investigation into the allegations ranging from unwanted kissing, touching and suggestive language stalled without a final decision.

-The women are breaking their silence because is their view, the penalty does not fit the alleged sexual misconduct charges.
+The women say they are breaking their silence because, in their view, the penalty does not fit the alleged sexual misconduct charges.

 Muckelbauer told News 6 the penalty “does not reflect” the organization’s position on sexual harassment but that each case is different.